sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportObjectElement.md

 When `true`, report objects that support zooming require a modifier key be used in addition to the scroll wheel.
 Enable restrictViewportGestures when embedding elements in a layout that causes overflow.
 This reserves the scroll-wheel action for page scrolling.

 default value: `true`

+### `reportContextKey: string`

+`reportContextKey` controls the sharing of report contexts between different `SASReportObjectElement` and `SASReportPageElement` elements that originate from the same report.
+A shared report context allows for report actions, like filtering and linked selections, to occur between objects.
+Objects that are a report context also have the same shared instance of a `ReportHandle` and all report parameters are shared.
+In contrast, unique report contexts do not allow for actions across elements and result in a unique `Report Handle`.
+Unique report contexts also allow for multiple instances of the same report object to be shown at one time, which is not possible when using a shared report context.
+By default, `SASReportObjectElement`s share a report context with other elements using the same `reportUri` or `packageUri`.
+Setting different `reportContextKey` values on elements from the same report will result in separate report contexts.

+default value: `undefined`<br>
+default behavior: use a shared report context per report

 ## Properties